 Located near Montrose, Colorado, the Shinn Park/Waterdog Laterals Salinity Reduction Project will include piping two Bostwick Park Water Conservancy District laterals.
 The Shinn Park lateral of approximately 17,370 feet of open, earthen ditch will be replaced with HDPE pipe.
 The Waterdog lateral will pipe approximately 23,540 feet of open, earthen ditch with HDPE pipe.
 The two laterals will result in an annual salt load reduction of approximately 3,304 tons to the Colorado River at a cost effectiveness of \$47.51 per ton.
-The cooperative agreement was executed in September 2018 with construction planned to begin in the fall of 2019 and be completed in 2021.
+The cooperative agreement was executed in September 2018, construction began in the fall of 2019, and is expected be completed in 2021.